 Robert F. Barton.
 Mr. Barton has served as our Executive Vice President and Chief Financial Officer since the completion of our initial public offering in January 2011.
 Mr. Barton has managerial responsibility for our accounting, taxation, risk management, capital markets, financial reporting and investor relations departments.
 Mr. Barton brings to his role more than 40 years of experience in commercial real estate, accounting, tax, mergers and acquisitions and structured finance.
 From 1998 until our initial public offering, Mr. Barton served as executive vice president and chief financial officer of American Assets, Inc. Additionally, from 2002 until our initial public offering, Mr. Barton served as chief financial officer and chief compliance officer of American Assets Investment Management, LLC, an investment advisor affiliated with American Assets, Inc. that is registered with the SEC.
 From 1996 until 1998, Mr. Barton served as executive director of real estate and finance for Flour Daniel, a Fortune 500 engineering and construction company.
 From 1986 until 1996, Mr. Barton served as senior vice president and chief financial officer of RCI Asset Management Group, a privately held real estate developer, whose capital partners included Melvin Simon & Associates, the predecessor entity to Simon Property Group.
 Prior to joining RCI, Mr. Barton was a senior audit manager at Kenneth Leventhal & Company, where he served private and publicly traded companies, including commercial and residential real estate developers.
 Mr. Barton began his professional career in 1980 as an auditor with Arthur Young & Co. where his primary focus was in the real estate, banking and health care industries.
-Mr. Barton is a member of the International Council of Shopping Centers and Urban Land Institute.
 Mr. Barton is also a member of the Audit and Corporate Responsibility Committee for Rady Children's Hospital and Health Center.
-Mr. Barton received his Bachelor of Science degree in business administration with a major in accounting from California State University, Pomona and an Executive Certification in Mergers & Acquisitions from Northwestern University.
-Mr. Barton is licensed as a Certified Public Accountant in California.
+Mr. Barton received his Bachelor of Science degree in business administration with a major in accounting from California State University, Pomona and an Executive Certification in Mergers & Acquisitions fro

 Adam Wyll.
 Mr. Wyll has served as our President and Chief Operating Officer since July 2021.
 Mr. Wyll previously served as our Executive Vice President and Chief Operating Officer from November 2019 to July 2021 and as our Senior Vice President and General Counsel from the completion of our initial public offering in January 2011 until November 2019.
 Mr. Wyll oversees our day-to-day operational and corporate matters, transactions (including financings, acquisitions and dispositions), as well as our legal, information technology and human resources departments and our ESG initiatives.
 Mr. Wyll brings to his role more than 20 years of experience in commercial real estate, acquisitions and dispositions, structured finance, leasing and corporate and securities matters.
 Prior to our initial public offering and for various periods, Mr. Wyll served as vice president of private equity and as vice president of legal and business affairs at our predecessor (American Assets, Inc.) and as vice president, director of client services at American Assets Investment Management, LLC, an SEC registered investment advisor.
 In such roles, Mr. Wyll's responsibilities included structuring and managing complex real estate and private equity transactions.
 Mr. Wyll also worked as an attorney with a national law firm based in Dallas, Texas, where he specialized in representing institutional lenders in finance and real estate transactions, restructurings and other corporate matters.
-Mr. Wyll is a graduate from the University of Texas at Austin, School of Law; and he received his Bachelor of Business.
+Mr. Wyll is a graduate from the University of Texas at Austin, School of Law; and he received his Bachelor of Business Administration/Finance degree with highest honors from the University of Texas at Austin, School of Business.